 - While it can be beneficial to have calendars open as far out in advance to provide potential guests with plenty of options while booking, be cautious and make sure that your prices are not set too low.
 You should have a premium in place for far-future (9+ months) dates to ensure that guests are paying a premium to secure a booking that far in advance.

 What are you keeping in mind for 2023?
-With Insights from Beyond, you can keep an eye on how trends are shaping up for your market and gain a deeper understanding of your market – plus it’s free to all owners and property managers.
-Get started today!
+With Insights from Beyond, you can keep an eye on how trends are shaping up for your market and gain a deeper understanding of your market.
+Get started today and recieve free credit just for signing up!